lpodo/portfolio2/README.md

 Scope of the filter:

 - **Individual regular portfolios** — the filter applies.
-Watchlists and realized portfolios ignore it (their ∇ icon isn't shown).
+Watchlists and realized portfolios ignore it (the funnel icon isn't shown there).
 - **Cross-portfolio views** (ALL POSITIONS, Σ SUMMARY) — the active summaries apply the filter; the realized summary does not.
 - **What you see is what you act on:** the filter is the single choke point for both display *and* operations — aggregation, bulk move, bulk delete, and totals all operate on the filtered set, so you can't accidentally act on hidden positions.